Quest1Codes/q1-platform-eui/README.md

 ## Background and Context
-The intent of this application is to demonstrate the ease with which a custom User Interface (written in technologies such as Vite and React) can be migrated to one one that is based on the eUI Platform (https://eui.ecdevops.eu/).
+The intent of this application is to demonstrate the ease with which a custom User Interface (written in technologies such as Vite and React) can be migrated to one one that is based on the eUI library (https://eui.ecdevops.eu/).
 The original application is available at https://github.com/Quest1Codes/q1-platform

 ## Development server